-31.2 Amendments.
+30.2 Amendments.
 In the event the Board and the UFF negotiate a mutually acceptable amendment to this Agreement, such amendment shall be put in writing and become part of this Agreement upon ratification by both parties.

-31.3 Notice.
-Either party may reopen articles in accordance with Section 31.1(b) by providing written notice by April 1st of the contract year.
-Notices hereunder shall be provided in writing and shall be addressed to the President of the FSU Chapter of the United Faculty of Florida and to the Board of Trustees of the Florida State University at the Human Resource Office in the Office of the Dean of the Faculties.
+30.3 Notice.
+Either party may reopen articles in accordance with Section 30.1 by providing written notice by April 1st of the contract year.
+Notices hereunder shall be provided in writing and shall be addressed to the President of the FSU Chapter of the United Faculty of Florida and to the Board of Trustees of Florida State University at the Human Resources Office.